There is more to Notre Dame Paris than just the stained glass and rose windows.

 Entry to the Cathedral starts at 8 am and to the Towers at 10 am.

-The queue to get into the Cathedral starts to swell up by 9 am Hence, its best to explore the Cathedral first.
+The queue to get into the Cathedral starts to swell up by 9 am so it is best to explore the Cathedral first.

 If you get in early, you can avoid the large tourist groups who start arriving by 10 am.